 Tudor houses large and small are plentiful in Westchester County, and we spotted two splendid variations of the style on the market.

 In Scarsdale is a quintessential Stockbroker Tudor by one of the great practitioners of the style, Lewis Bowman.
-A native of Westchester and resident of Bronxville, Bowman designed scores of houses in Westchester, including the home of stockbroker Peter J. Murphy at 1 Hickory Lane.
+A native of New York and resident of Bronxville, Bowman designed scores of houses in Westchester, including the home of stockbroker Peter J. Murphy at 1 Hickory Lane.

 Completed in 1929, the house has all the hallmarks of the style: half timbering, diamond-paned windows and tall chimneys rising high above a complicated roof line.